Religious Freedom In India Takes 'Drastic Turn Downward,' U.S. Commission Says

 New Controversial Law In India Uses Religion As A Criteria For Citizenship

-The commission — for the first time — designated India as a "country of particular concern," a status it says is reserved for "the worst of the worst."
+The commission, for the first time since 2004, recommended that the State Department designate India as a "country of particular concern," a status it says is reserved for "the worst of the worst."
 Thirteen other countries have that status, including Iran, North Korea, Myanmar, Pakistan and Saudi Arabia.
 The commission called on the Trump administration to impose sanctions on "Indian government agencies and officials responsible for severe violations of religious freedom," given its treatment of religious minorities, including Christians as well as Muslims.

 In a "Howdy Modi" event in Houston last fall, President Trump called Modi "one of America's greatest, most devoted, and most loyal friends" and said he was doing "a truly exceptional job for India and all the Indian people."